 Dr. Christensen is especially interested in the rhetorical potential of complex genres and has written, for instance, on the politics and meanings of football game day in central Ohio.
 Her dissertation, “Constructing Value: Women, Scrapbooking, and the Framing of Daily Experience,” explored how today’s scrapbookers use material culture and public venues to make varied statements about carework and other forms of gendered labor.
-Her publications include “’Look at us now!': Scrapbooking, Regimes of Value, and the Risks of (Auto) Ethnography,” as well as other pieces in the Journal of American Folklore, the Journal of Folklore Research, and Museum Anthropology Review.
+Her publications include “’Look at us now!’: Scrapbooking, Regimes of Value, and the Risks of (Auto) Ethnography,” as well as other pieces in the Journal of American Folklore, the Journal of Folklore Research, and Museum Anthropology Review.
 Her current book project is Freedom from Want, a cultural history that explores who has promoted home canning in the last century, and why; a related essay, “Simply Necessity?
-Agency and Aesthetics in Southern Home Canning,” is available in the Spring 2015 special food issue of Southern Cultures.
+Agency and Aesthetics in Southern Home Canning,” was featured in (and is freely accessible through) JSTOR Daily.
 For more on her research interests, click here.
 For a more comprehensive list of publications, click here.

 At Indiana University, she taught in the Department of Folklore & Ethnomusicology, the Department of Communication & Culture, and the American Studies Program; in January 2011, she began teaching folklore and American studies at the University of North Carolina, Chapel Hill.
 In August 2012 she joined the faculty in Rhetoric, Composition, and Literacy at The Ohio State University (where she was also affiliated with the Center for Folklore Studies); during her three years at Ohio State, she taught rhetorical analysis and ethnographic skills in courses that focused on vernacular culture, poetry and protest song, and the politics of food and food advertising.